nhsengland/AmbModelOpen/docs/interpretoutput.md

 ## Output - logs

 Full simulation logs are saved if `flag_savedata_fulllogs <- TRUE` in `config.R`.

-Beware of use for very large simulations.
+These will be large if used for very large simulations (e.g. high number of replications / volume of arrivals / attributes) so if not directly needed at this granularity, could be turned off.

 | File           |   | Description                          |
 |:----------------:|:---:|:------------------------------:|